Regional & Rural General Practitioners

 Recommendation

-1. To support the training and recruitment of Cairns-based clinicians, James Cook University receives 60 CSPs for its Bachelor of Medicine, Bachelor of Surgery (MBBS) to begin in 2025, as well as an additional 50 places in 2026 to be announced in the 2024-25 Federal Budget.
+To support the training and recruitment of Cairns-based clinicians, James Cook University receives 100 CSPs for its Bachelor of Medicine, Bachelor of Surgery (MBBS) phased over five years, from 2026-2030.

 [i] Australian Government, Jobs and Skills Australia, Employment Projections, https://www.jobsandskills.gov.au/data/employment-projections